FEATURE-Military helps worn-out nurses, sicker patients in California COVID-19 effort

 "It's not like we have any Air Force tents that are set up outside," Gassman said.
 "We are truly jumping into the staff in each of these hospitals to help support in any way, shape, or form that we can."
 In addition to five hospitals in the San Joaquin Valley, military teams have also been deployed to the Los Angeles area and Rancho Mirage in Riverside County east of Los Angeles.

 COVID-19 cases in California began climbing after Memorial Day, which health officials attributed in part to family gatherings without masks or physical distancing measures.
-Statewide, cases have topped 500,000, and over 9,000 Californians have died.
-California, Texas, Florida, and Arizona are among several hotspot U.S. states for the second wave of coronavirus cases.
+Statewide, cases surpassed 520,000 as of Tuesday, with 9,500 deaths.
+California, Texas, Florida, and Arizona are among several hotspot U.S. states for a second wave of coronavirus cases.

 The region is heavily Latino, a group making up 39% of California's population but accounts for 56% of COVID-19 infections and 46% of deaths in the most populous U.S. state.
 Agricultural businesses that have not provided protective equipment to workers, or implemented social distancing or rules requiring masks has led to increased infections.
 Large family gatherings and multi-generational households have led to fast and deadly transmission, often to vulnerable older relatives.
 The Valley, which includes the oil drilling and agricultural area around Bakersfield, and farmlands around Fresno, is generally more conservative than the rest of the state, and many local and congressional leaders have opposed rules requiring masks and social distancing.